-- 1. Insert a USB memory stick into one of the USB ports on the front or rear panel of the unit. - 2.
-Open the PHABRIX Start menu and select PCAP.
+- 1. Insert a USB memory stick into one of the USB ports on the front or rear panel of the unit, then close the File Manager. - Open the PHABRIX Start menu and select PCAP.
 This automatically opens the following PCAP Capture dialog: